/

 Testing confirms that the sync behaves as expected before affecting live systems.
 Monitoring provides ongoing visibility into sync performance after deployment.

-During testing, sample data is synchronized between test environments to verify that:
+Testing protocols synchronize sample data between staging environments to verify that:

 • Fields map correctly